RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ```
 ***

-Implement the Constructor Method
+## Implement the Constructor Method
---

-The ```ResetToDefaults``` method is provided by the base class.
-In our implementation, it is just overridden to set the ```Enabled``` property to our default value, True:
+The base class provides the `ResetToDefaults()` method.
+Override it to set the `Enabled` property to True:

 # [C#](#tab/tabid-3)
 ```cs